scorbiere/AngularJS-Demo/BusyDirective/README.md

 This demo show an implementation of an angular answer to the multiple click problem.
 I use several directives :

-0. One to bind on the 'click' event
+0. One to bind on the 'click' event of a button or an hyperlink
+0. One to bind on the 'submit' event of a form element.
-0. One to add a visual information that a
+0. One to add a visual information that prevent user action.
+For this poart I am using the [blockui](http://jquery.malsup.com/block/) component.

 ## Depedencies ##